 The second, and much clearer option, is to address the issue in precise terms.
 It is important to be aware that parents do not have to give decisions over religious upbringing to the primary caretaker.
 So, for example, if only one parent feels strongly about bringing up the children in a particular religion, the agreement can put that parent in charge, even if that parent has much less parenting time than the other.
 If the parents both see this as an important issue and are not able to resolve it between themselves, mediation is a good forum for addressing it.
 If necessary, the parents can get opinions from child development experts or children’s therapists.

 Are you an interfaith family experiencing stress around your holiday parenting schedule?
 The experienced family law mediators at Weinberger Mediation Center can help.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.